tenzir/tenzir/docs/docs/use-vast/ingest/README.md

 ### PCAP

-[PCAP](http://www.tcpdump.org) is the de-facto standard format for network packet captures.
-VAST supports reading and writing PCAP traces via `libpcap`.
-On the ingest path, VAST can either read packets from a trace file or in *live mode* from a network interface.
+VAST supports reading and writing [PCAP](http://www.tcpdump.org) traces via `libpcap`.
+On the read path, VAST can either acquire packets from a trace file or in *live mode* from a network interface.

-While decapsulating packets, VAST extracts [802.1Q](https://en.wikipedia.org/wiki/IEEE_802.1Q) VLAN tags into the nested `vlan` record, consisting of an `outer` and `inner` field for the respective 12-bit VLAN ID of the tags.
+While decapsulating packets, VAST extracts [802.1Q](https://en.wikipedia.org/wiki/IEEE_802.1Q) VLAN tags into the nested `vlan` record, consisting of an `outer` and `inner` field for the respective tags.
+The value of the VLAN tag corresponds to the 12-bit VLAN identifier (VID).
+Special values include `0` (frame does not carry a VLAN ID) and `0xFFF` (reserved value; sometimes wildcard match).

 In addition, VAST computes the [Community ID](https://github.com/corelight/community-id-spec) per packet to support